Here's the correct way to measure:

 Step 2.
-Underbust Measurement - Run a tape measure all the way around your body just underneath your breasts and take a measurement in inches.
-Make sure the tape measure is horizontal and snug.
-Your arms should be as down as you can make them.
-If this measurement is an odd number, try the two sizes around it, For example, if you measured 31 inches (78.7cm), you should start trying on bras in a 30" and 32" size.
-If it was an even number, start with that size band and see how you get on.
-Every bra is different, but this gives you a starting point.
-NOTE: Some bra fitting guides and calculators will tell you to add four or five inches (10 to 12.5cm) to your underbust measurement, but this is outdated advice.
-The "add four" method was popularised by Warners in the 1930s when bra design was in its infancy and it simply doesn't work so well with modern bras.
+Underbust Measurement - Run a tape measure horizontally around your body, just underneath your breasts, and take a measurement in inches.
+Make sure the tape measure is snug and relax your arms as far as possible.
+If the measurement is an odd number, try the two sizes around it.
+For example, if you measured 31", start trying on bras in a 30" and 32" size.
+If it was an even number, use that to start and remember that every bra is different (NOTE: Some bra fitting guides and calculators will tell you to add four or five inches to your underbust measurement, but this is outdated advice.
+The "add four" method was popularised by Warners in the 1930s when bra design was in its infancy - it simply doesn't work well with modern bras.)

 Step 3: Since everyone's breasts are different in terms of shape (even between your own breasts), the most accurate way to determine your cup size is by using your current bra size as a starting point.
 If you don't have an existing bra, take a look at the sized cups for your band and give the one that you feel will be the best a try.
 The cups are sized relative to the band, so if you were to try a smaller band size but keep the same cup size, the cups would be too small - if you go down a band size you need to go up a cup size.
 If you decide to go up a band size, then to maintain the cup size you will need to go down a cup size.